 Depending on your council guidelines, greywater from your washing machine, laundry tub, shower, bath and bathroom sink may be used to water your lawn and plants.
 You should only use untreated greywater for limited uses as chemicals and other harmful substances may be present.

 Choose native plants

 Native plants often have low water and maintenance requirements.
 Remember How to prevent blockages.
-Visit the Queensland Government’s Waterwise Plant Selector for help choosing the right plants for your garden.
+Visit the Australian Institute of Horticulture's Waterwise Plant Selector for help choosing the right plants for your garden.